albertoursino/graphs-comparison/README.md

 ## Intended experiments

-From the previous sections you may have understood this is an **application project**: we are going to do some experiments on the two graphs we have presented above, in particular, we're aiming on the comparision.
+From the previous sections you may have understood this is an **application project**: we are going to do some experiments on the two graphs we have presented above, in particular, we're aiming to discosimilarities.
 Below we will present some of them and their objectives:

 - *Clustering*: the goal of this experiment is to define/calculate clusters on both graphs and compare them in order to find some similar clusters.